Skip to Content

 • Fresh ginger – Fresh ginger is best, but you can substitute with ginger powder.

-• Brown sugar – Coconut sugar or honey are great alternatives to adjust sweetness.
+• Brown sugar – Coconut sugar or honey are great alternatives to adjust the sweetness.

 • Nutmeg – Freshly grated nutmeg offers unbeatable flavor, but pre-ground is also fine.